 We rocked back and forth, Myles screaming and struggling against my hold.

 And me with tears and mucus mingling, silent sobs wracking my body.

 I wrapped him in a blanket and laid him down to sleep.
 Both of us exhausted.

 I prayed for more strength, more patience, more Help.

 As I searched for anyone that would talk to me, I continually came up empty.

-Telling my husband what had happened became a recitation of the facts.
+Telling my ex what had happened became a recitation of the facts.
 I couldn’t put into words the emotional wringer I had been through.

 Moments can sometimes stretch out for unimaginable amounts of time.
-What needs to happen is honesty between parents.
+What needs to happen is honesty between parents, friends and family.
 Honesty and Grace.
 What a parent is struggling with may well be beyond what you are capable of understanding.
 As parents we easily look at each other and catch a snapshot of someone’s life.
 It is not enough to be able to pass judgement or to use statements such as “I would NEVER…..”.

 I can only imagine what it would have been like to have not been scared to reach out.
 If I could have asked and talked to other parents without censoring myself and being concerned about being judged for my choices.

 I am not perfect.